TBM13/Samsung-Camera-Experiments/README.md

 Make sure to clone/download the whole repository (and not just the `patch_*.py` script) & install the dependencies too (`pip install -r requirements.txt`).

 #### libexynoscamera3.so
-Usually located at `/vendor/lib/libexynoscamera3.so` and/or `/vendor/lib64/libexynoscamera3.so`. \
+Located at `/vendor/lib/libexynoscamera3.so` and/or `/vendor/lib64/libexynoscamera3.so`. \
 Some devices have both but only use one; it's suggested to patch both in that case.

 #### camera.s5eXXXX.so